ORBAT/bort/README.md

 - int: integer stack.
 This is where the input is written, and where the output is read from
 - bool: boolean stack

+Code can modify the contents of the exec stack, i.e. the code can be self-modifying

 There are also two registers, Int Stack Pointer 1 and 2, or ISP1 and ISP2.

 The instruction set is: